HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-bids-conversion.md

 1. Navigate to your `sourcedata/sub-xx/dicom/` folder.
 2. Use the `anonymize_dicm` script to anonymize the DICOM files.
 3. Use the `dicm2nii` script to convert the anonymized DICOM files to NIfTI.

+**TODO:** [ANDREA] add info about 1) example dcm2nii call, 2) why dcm2nii rather than dcm2nii**x**, 3) add additional info on DICOM (no enhanced, missing values, etc.). see also [this](https://github.com/rordenlab/dcm2niix/tree/3e02980597669ed8a9db073e824b4f74cccb597a/Philips) where Chris Rorden explains some practical issues with Phillips DICOMS, particularly the section on missing info (which we should probably link somewhere), and [this thread](https://www.nitrc.org/forum/forum.php?thread_id=15186&forum_id=4703), which explains issues with the enhanced DICOMs.

 **TODO:** [TIM] Give information on how to use the anonymization and dicom to nifti scripts, and what the results should be like.
 Give links to the scripts.